 - Employee Recognition Events

-- Employee Fund Events such as Drive-in Movie Night, bowling nights, clam bakes, holiday dinner and many more to promote a positive work culture!
+- Employee Fund Events such as Drive-in Movie Night, bowling nights, holiday dinner and many more to promote a positive work culture!

 - Active committees focusing on the Mission, Vision and Values of Oswego Health as well as Wellness, Safe Patient Handling, Lean Six Sigma and Employee Fund.